Which city is cheaper, Brussels or Istanbul?

 Visitors will find world class museums and historical sights in Istanbul that are not to be missed.
 With such a long and diverse religious and political history, it has many museums, mosques, churches, and archeological sites that you can visit.
 Some of the most famous sights include the Hagia Sophia, Topkapi Sarayi, and the Blue Mosque.

 Brussels has a huge number of terrific restaurants.
 While the city is most known for its waffles and fries, the diversity of dishes and international restaurant selection continues to grow.
-Other popular dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).
+There are Lebanese, Japanese, and Indian restaurants among others.
+Popular local dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).

-With a handful of venues, visitors can find a fairly lively vibe in Brussels.
+If you're looking for night time activities Brussels has a few options to choose from.
 The city's nightlife is quieter and more mellow than some other major cities around Europe.
 That doesn't mean there aren't plenty of dance clubs and bars where you can hang out.
 Keep your wits about you after the sun goes down as some areas are a bit rougher than others.

-Istanbul offers visitors a world-class historical old town to explore.
+The old town of Istanbul is one of the most recognized in the world.
 The Old City in Istanbul is the most historic part of the city.
 It's where you'll find most of the city's historic sights.
 The area around Sultanahmet Square is the most popular tourist area to explore.

-Brussels is an extremely popular place to visit the historic old town area.
+Many visitors explore the old town while visiting Brussels.
 The old town in the city center is where you'll find the greatest concentration of historic sights.
 The area is surrounded by tree-lined boulevards and is easy to explore.

-Istanbul and Brussels are both fun destinations for the whole family.
+Istanbul and Brussels are both great destinations for the whole family.

 Because of its large number of kid-friendly activities, Brussels is very family-friendly.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.

-Istanbul and Brussels are both fun to visit as a couple.
+Istanbul and Brussels are both great to visit as a couple.

 Istanbul is a mecca for backpackers and budget travelers.
 There are plenty of hostels and budget accommodation options, and there's also plenty of ways to meet other travelers.
 You'll find plenty of hostels concentrated in the Sultanahmet area.